Francisco Novella Azabal Pérez y Sicardo: Biography

 A previous viceroy, Félix María Calleja del Rey, 1st Count of Calderón, had established a fort in the old tobacco warehouse in Mexico City, named La Ciudadela.
 Viceroy Juan Ruiz de Apodaca, Novella's predecessor, converted it into a storehouse for arms and munitions, but these were slowly being pilfered.
 He ordered Brigadier Francisco Novella to take charge of La Ciudadela and stop the thievery.
 Novella considered that task beneath his dignity, and was able to enlist the support of the Audiencia of Mexico.
 The incident made Novella an enemy of Ruiz de Apodaca.

-After the Plan de Iguala united the insurgents and many of the royalist troops in New Spain, the remaining royalists, led by Brigadier Buceli, declared Viceroy Ruiz de Apodaca inept and deposed him (July 5, 1821).
+After the Plan of Iguala united the insurgents and many of the royalist troops in New Spain, the remaining royalists, led by Brigadier Buceli, declared Viceroy Ruiz de Apodaca inept and deposed him (July 5, 1821).
 He was sent to Spain to face charges, but there he was absolved and returned to duty.
 General Francisco Novella was made interim viceroy until the arrival of Ruiz de Apodaca's replacement, Juan O'Donojú, a short time later.

 Novella served for just over two weeks.
 His appointment was irregular, and had not originated in Spain.
 His name appears in some lists of viceroys of New Spain, but not in all.

+The most prominent historical figure named Francisco Novella is General Francisco Novella Azabal Pérez y Sicardo (1769–1822), a Spanish military officer who briefly served as the interim viceroy of New Spain (modern-day Mexico) during the final stages of the Mexican War of Independence.